splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_mikrotik/admin_login_to_mikrotik.md

-Radius admin login to Mikrotik routers
+Admin login to Mikrotik routers
 ==========

 Using this feature, Splynx administrators can login to a Mikrotik router with their Splynx account credentials.